 Where to Buy Early Girl Tomato Plants or Seeds

-Your local farmer’s market or garden store are likely the best places to look for Early Girl plants and seeds.
-You may also be able to buy seeds on Amazon.
+Your local farmer’s market or garden store are likely the best places to look for Early Girl plants.
+Seeds can be purchased at various online retailers:

 Where to Buy Early Girl Tomatoes